-Photographers who license their images under Creative Commons (CC) usually define how their images will be used by specifying a particular CC license.
+Photographers who licence their images under the Creative Commons (CC) usually define how their images will be used by specifying a particular CC licence.

-A CC0 license means the owner has given up all rights to his or her works.
+A CC0 licence means the owner has given up all rights to his or her work.

 A CC 2.0 means that the author requires the end-user to provide attribution.

-The most favourable license so far is the creative common license.
+The most favourable license so far is the creative common licence.

 I’m.
-Pretty sure you now know the different image liscences.
-To go further in this post, I will list 20+ sites that offer 100 percent free creative common images that you can use on your blog or social media posts.
+Pretty sure you now know the different image licences.
+To go further in this post, I will list 20+ sites that offer %100 free images with a creative common licence that you can use on your blog or social media posts.

 All the sites below offer photos under the Public Domain or the Creative Commons Zero (CC0) license; thus no attribution (link) is required

-3. Unsplash— A directory of high-quality photos released every 10 days.
-Released under the CC0 license.
+- Unsplash— A directory of high-quality photos released every 10 days.
+Released under the CC0 licence.

-4. Foodie’s Feed— This will please you if you are a food blogger due to the large amount of food images.
-All free to use without attribution; however, the may not be resold.
+- Foodie’s Feed— This will please you if you are a food blogger due to numerous food images present on the site.
+All are free to use without attribution; however, they may not be resold.

-6. Good Free Photos – Public domain images taken by the owner of the site offers some good location-based images.
+- Good Free Photos – Public domain images taken by the owner of the site offer some good location-based images.

-9. Life of Pix–High-quality, public domain images with no copyright restrictions.
+- Life of Pix— High-quality, public domain images with no copyright restrictions.

-10. New Old Stock— A directory Vintage photos from the public archives.
+- New Old Stock — A directory of Vintage photos from public archives.

-11. Morgue File–A huge repository of free photos.
+- Morgue File— A huge repository of free photos.
 You’re free to use the images for personal or commercial purposes, but you cannot claim ownership of them.

-12. 1 Million Free Pictures— Free amateur public domain images.
-The pictures sometimes lack in quality but they make up for in quantity.
+- 1 Million Free Pictures — Free amateur public domain images.
+The pictures sometimes lack in quality, but they make up for in quantity.

-13. Flickr: Creative Commons–Access all Flickr photos sorted by license.
-You can find images under the public domain, non-commercial license, attribution license, etc. Select ‘Public Domain’ to find images that don’t require attribution.
+- Flickr: Creative Commons–Access all Flickr photos sorted by licence.
+You can find images under the public domain, non-commercial licence, attribution licence, etc. Select “Public Domain” to find images that don’t require attribution.

-14. Blogpiks Access tons of free photos from this site… Photos range from education, business, and a whole lot…
+- Blogpiks Access tons of free photos from this site… Photos range from education, business, and a lot.

-There are a whole lot of these site, all you need do is find the best that meets your need…
+There are a lot of sites offering free images, all you need to do is find the best that meets your need

-Do you have any great free creative common images site that you would love to add to the list above, then share them in the comments below!
+Do you have any cool websites that offer free images that you would love to add to the list above, then share them in the comments below!